 Have a farm celebrating 150 years or more of continuous ownership and operation?
 Applications for Sesquicentennial Farm recognition are available from Minnesota Farm Bureau.
 For additional information or questions about the Sesquicentennial Farm recognition program, contact Rachael Peterson at email@example.com.

 The state level Outstanding Senior Citizens Award and recognition program held during the State Fair will be discontinued in 2022.
 We have loved honoring these deserving individuals nominated by their county fairs, but over the years, participation statewide has declined.
 County coordinators are encouraged to continue the recognition program at the county level, and the State Fair will continue to provide up to two honorees from each county with a Minnesota State Fair Outstanding Senior Citizen pin and two free tickets to the State Fair.

 To receive the pin(s) and tickets, please submit the names and addresses of up to two honorees from your county by filling out this form.
 Background information, achievements and other supporting information for the honorees does not need to be submitted.
 We will mail the pins and tickets directly to each honoree in mid-August.
 The submission deadline is Monday, Aug.
 8, 2022, at 4:30 p.m.

 The 50 Year Award is presented annually to individuals who have actively participated in the Minnesota State Fair for 50 years as an employee, exhibitor, vendor and/or volunteer.
-Recipients were honored in a special award ceremony at Schilling Amphitheater at West End Market on Monday, Aug.
-27, 2018 at 5:30 p.m.
+Recipients will be honored in a special award ceremony on Friday, Sept.
+2, at 10 a.m., at the Leinie Lodge Bandshell.
 Their names are also added to a permanent plaque located in the State Fair’s Administration Building.
-Fill out the application.
 For more information, contact firstname.lastname@example.org.

 Links will go live as information becomes available.